wikimedia/mediawiki-containers/README.md

 ## Status & next steps

-This is a fairly early prototype.
-The basic functionality of MediaWiki + services is there, but some details about the configuration will likely change before this can be used in production.
+This is alpha quality software.
+The basic functionality of MediaWiki, services and VisualEditor is there, but some details about the configuration will likely change before this can be used in production.

-Next steps:
+Done:

 - Hook up VisualEditor out of the box.
 - Update to MediaWiki 1.26.

+Next steps:

-- Forward `/api/rest_v1/` to RESTBase.
+- Forward `/api/rest_v1/` to RESTBase & configure RESTBase updates.
+Enable Wikitext / HTML switching in VE.
 - Set up systemd / init scripts to start up the docker-compose setup on boot.
   - Possibly, also provide a systemd-only startup script that doesn't require docker-compose.
 - Add more extensions?